Azure/azure-sdk/docs/android/design.md

 {% assign data = site.data.tables.android_standard_verbs.entries %}
 {% include tables/standard_verbs_template.html %}

 {% include requirement/SHOULD id="android-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
-For example, Java developers prefer `list` operations over `getAll` operations.
+For example, Android/Java developers prefer `list` operations over `getAll` operations.

-{% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
-For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.
+#### Non-Service Methods

+Clients often have non-service methods, for accessing details such as the service version, http pipeline, and so on.
+There may also be API that offers users the ability to create specialized sub-clients.

+{% include requirement/MUST id="android-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

-{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in sync clients that create or vend subclients with `get` and suffix with `Client`.
+{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in sync clients that create or vend sub-clients with `get` and suffix with `Client`.
 For example, `container.getBlobClient()`.

-{% include requirement/MUST id="android-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend subclients with `get` and suffix with `AsyncClient`.
+Similarly, prefix methods in async clients that create or vend sub-clients with `get` and suffix with `AsyncClient`.
 For example, `container.getBlobAsyncClient()`.
+Keep in mind the guidance in the [service client](#service-client) section, as it cannot be assumed that the `Client` suffix applies to another client-like class vended by a client.
+The `Client` suffix is only applicable in certain situations, and therefore, methods should not be named `get*Client` if the type is not a client.

 ##### Cancellation